Master of Social Work (MSW)

 More About This Degree

-Professor; Director of the Lehigh Valley MSW Program
+Professor; Coordinator of the Pocono MSW Program

 Our MSW program is designed for those just entering the social work field and current practitioners alike.
 If you're new to the field of social work, an MSW degree will prepare you for advanced social work practice in a variety of settings:

 - Social service agencies

 - Hospitals and treatment centers